-Lotte Karlsen FRSA, born 1974 in Hammerfest, Norway is a multidisciplinary artist working fluidly across the boundaries of fine art, social practice, sculpture, craft and design.
+Lotte Karlsen FRSA, born 1974 in Hammerfest, Norway is a multidisciplinary artist working fluidly across the boundaries of fine art, social practice, sculpture and craft.
 Currently living and working in Manchester, UK.
 Karlsen earned an early degree in glass blowing from the world renowned Kosta Glass School in Sweden's Crystal Kingdom.
 Later obtaining an MA in Art as Environment at Manchester Institute for Research and Innovation in Art and Design (MIRIAD), her work in recent years has blurred the lines of conceptualism, artivism and craft.
 She has exhibited her work in London, Milan, Tokyo, Seoul, Barcelona, Paris, New York and throughout Scandinavia.

 Miss Karlsen founded Alexandra Arts in 2010, an artist-led-collective based in Manchester's Alexandra Park.
 Starting in Autumn 2014, Lotte launched the wildly successful Pankhurst in the Park and are currently planning for it's 2016 return.
 Pankhurst in the Park is an Arts Council England funded programme of free events, artist commissions and an international artist residency.
 It celebrates Alexandra Park’s rich historical connection to the iconic leader of the Suffragette Movement, Emmeline Pankhurst, who was born and bred only yards from the Park in the neighbouring Moss Side estate.

 Karlsen’s work with Alexandra Arts, an artist-led collective based in Manchester’s